LeBronBao/Sentence_Classification/README.md

 # Final project for post-graduate class Open Source Linux Software(WHU)
 ## Introduction
-We have built a novel project of machine learning.
-Specificly it belongs to sentence classification, which is a substaintial and key task in many Natural Language Processing(NLP), such as sentiment analysis, text entailment and entity-relation extraction. <br><br>
+We have built a novel project of <b>machine learning</b>.
+Specificly it belongs to <b>sentence classification</b>, which is a substaintial and key task in many Natural Language Processing(NLP), such as sentiment analysis, text entailment and entity-relation extraction. <br><br>
 We utilized two kinds of dataset as data source to be classified.
 One is made by ourselves and they're sentences which are extracted from listed company annoucements by keywords and may express relation among indutries, the other is a public dataset for sentiment classification published by Yelp.<br><br>
 The rest of the README will show you some main parts of the project in detail.
 ## Data source
 The sentences to be classified consist of two types.
-Firstly, we used sentences extracted from listed company announments by some self-defined for relation classification.
-Secondly, we downloaded Yelp reviews which are comments of some restaurants from costomers for sentiment classification.
+Firstly, we used sentences extracted from <b>listed company announments</b> by some self-defined for relation classification.
+Secondly, we downloaded <b>Yelp</b> reviews which are comments of some restaurants from costomers for sentiment classification.
 ## Data preprocessing
 In order to extract sentences we needed for classification, the first thing we did was data preprocessing. <br><br>
 For sentences from list company announcements, we read each announment files and split a document into many sentence, then, we traversed